 To create a grid, add an element that supports grid (e.g., a section, div block, etc.) to the canvas from the Add panel.
 Then, select that element, go to Style panel > Layout > Display, and choose Grid.

-You can reorder rows or columns in the Style panel.
-Hover over the row or column you’d like to move, then drag the handle that appears on the left side.
+You can reorder columns and rows in grid edit mode.
+Hover over the row or column you’d like to move, then drag the handle that appears on the left side to its desired position.

-Gaps let you specify the space between rows and columns without having to add margin or padding.
-To adjust the gap size between rows and columns, click and drag the gaps on the canvas.
-You can also set the gap size in the Style panel under Gap.
+Gaps let you specify the space between columns and rows without having to add margin or padding.
+To adjust the gap size between columns and rows, go to Style panel > Layout > Gap and enter a value.

 Adjust columns and row sizing

-You can adjust the size of grid columns by selecting and dragging the column heading to the desired size on the canvas.
-You can also enter a custom size for columns or rows in the Style panel, or by clicking a row or column heading on the canvas.
+You can adjust the size of grid columns and rows in grid edit mode by selecting and dragging the column or row header to the desired size on the canvas.
+You can also enter a custom size for columns or rows by clicking a row or column header.

 You can use regular units (e.g., px, em, rem) when determining grid sizing, or you can use FR units.
 The FR unit represents a fraction of the available space in the grid.
 You use it to define the length of rows and columns just like a percentage or pixel unit, but, unlike fixed percentages or pixel units, the FR unit automatically calculates row and column space while adjusting for gaps.